Los Angles Missed Meal And Rest Break Class Action

 employers must make rest breaks available.

-employers cannot deduct pay from time taken for authorized rest period.
+employers cannot deduct pay from time taken for an authorized rest period.

-What Happens if a Miss a Rest Break?
+What Happens if I Miss a Rest Break?

 California Meal Period: